inkl is a news subscription service founded in 2014 by Gautam Mishra.

 The second type of illustration, by Ben Sanders, uses the printed newspaper as a design trope to add some much needed personality to interactions throughout the user experience.

-In the six months following the rebrand, inkl has experienced a continual rise in memberships with revenue doubling in that period.
+Since the rebrand launched in early 2020, inkl has experienced a continual rise in memberships with 6% month-over-month growth in revenue.

 “We had high expectations for Self-titled, but even so, they continually surprised us with the level of detail, thoughtfulness, creativity and commitment they showed to our project.”